Impact Trips

 KOPERNIK

-We work with women weavers in Eastern Indonesia to make the cloth weaving process more comfortable for them.
-Right now, women sit on the floor and it’s literally back-breaking work to produce this extremely, culturally rich, and important cloth for their communities.
-And we have been working with the wood craftsman and the weaving community to improve the tool to make it more comfortable and encourage the younger generation to continue this tradition.
+Kopernik works with women weavers in Eastern Indonesia to make the cloth weaving process more comfortable for them.
+Before this, women would have to sit on the floor - it was literally back-breaking work to produce this extremely, culturally rich, and important cloth for their communities.
+Kopernik has been working with the wood craftsmen and the weaving community to improve the tools to make it more comfortable and encourage the younger generation to continue this tradition.

 EARTH COMPANY